neuraloperator/neuraloperator/doc/source/theory_guide/neural_operators.rst

 the test errors on different resolutions are about the same, which means the graph kernel network can also generalize in the semi-supervised setting.
-An figure for :math:`s=16, s'=241` is following (where error is absolute squared error):
+A figure for :math:`s=16, s'=241` is shown below (where error is absolute squared error):

 .. image:: /_static/images/uai_16to241.jpg
   :width: 800

+.. raw:: html

+   <div style="margin-top: 2em;"></div>

 Conclusion
 ==========

-In the work we purposed to use graph networks for operator learning in PDE problems.
+In this work we proposed to use graph networks for operator learning in PDE problems.
 By varying the underlying graph and discretization, the learned kernel is invariant of the discretization.
 Experiments confirm the graph kernel networks are able to generalize among different discretizations.